Angelina Jolie Sparkles in Nude Feathered Gown at 2018 ASC Awards

 Moloshok/imageSPACE/SHM/REX/Shutterstock

-Angelina Jolie continues to turn heads with her 2018 award season style, and collect more honors.
+Angelina Jolie continues to turn heads with her 2018 awards season style, and collect more honors.

 The 42-year-old Oscar winner wore a nude, semi-sheer, open-shoulder feathered gown with a nude overlay and sparkling embellishments to the 2018 American Society Of Cinematographers (ASC) Awards, where she received the Board of Governors award.